SanieRojas/Multilabel_text_classification/README.md

-# Data Science Thesis Work - Classification of Companies industries by leveraging text and free datasets and datasources available
+# Data Science Thesis (Specialization Final Work) - Classification of Companies industries by leveraging text and free datasets and datasources available

 Retrieve text data from company websites for classification.
 These steps collectively contribute to a comprehensive framework for classifying companies based on the content of their websites, incorporating web scraping, NLP, machine learning, and visualization techniques.